Foundations

 Want this done for you?

-FastingBestie is a wellness tool, not a medical device.
+FastingBestie provides evidence-informed guidance, not a substitute for professional medical advice.
 If you're pregnant, breastfeeding, have a history of disordered eating, or are managing a medical condition, talk to your doctor before starting or changing a fasting routine.